sbhavani/verl/examples/sft/megatron/README.md

 The Docker Compose environment can be customized by modifying the following files:

-- `docker-compose.yml`: Adjust GPU allocation, container resources, and network settings
+- `docker-compose.yml`: Adjust resource allocation and network settings
 - `run_llama2_7b_megatron.sh`: Modify training parameters, model configuration, and data paths

+## About Model Parallelism

+This setup demonstrates tensor parallelism across 2 GPUs, which is one of the key features of Megatron-LM.
+The 7B LLaMA model is split across two GPUs, with each GPU holding part of the model layers.
+This allows training larger models than would fit on a single GPU.

+The configuration uses:
+- Tensor parallel size: 2 (splits model parameters across 2 GPUs)
+- Pipeline parallel size: 1 (no pipeline parallelism in this config)

 ## Using Your Own Data

 To use your own data:

-1. Place your parquet files in `/tmp/data/sft/` or update the volume mount paths in `docker-compose.yml`
+1. Place your parquet files in `/tmp/data/sft/` or update the volume mount paths in the docker-compose files
-2. Modify the `run_llama2_7b_megatron.sh` script to point to your data files
+2. Modify the appropriate run script to point to your data files

 ## Troubleshooting

 - If containers fail to start, check if the required GPUs are available and visible to Docker
 - If out of memory errors occur, try reducing batch sizes or model parallelism dimensions
-- For NCCL errors, ensure that all GPUs are on the same NUMA node or adjust NCCL settings
+- For NCCL errors, ensure that all GPUs are connected properly (should be on the same PCIe switch)

 ## Further Customization

 For more complex testing scenarios:

-- Add more worker nodes by adding new services in the docker-compose.yml file
+- Test with smaller models (e.g., TinyLlama) if memory is limited
-- Test different model sizes by adjusting the model path and parallelism settings
+- Try different configurations of tensor and pipeline parallelism
-- Experiment with different parallelism configurations by modifying tensor/pipeline settings
+- Experiment with different micro batch sizes to optimize GPU utilization